-List the municipality(ies) (including upper-, lower-, and single-tier) within the source protection region/area that are required to complete Official Plan and Zoning by-law conformity exercises for source protection and indicate the status of those exercises for each listed municipality.
-NOTE: Applies to every municipality affected by land use planning or Part IV type policies.
+List the municipality(ies) (including upper-, lower-, and single-tier) within the source protection region/area that are required to complete Official Plan and Zoning exercises to conform to the latest source protection plan, and indicate the status of those exercises for each applicable municipality.
+"Latest source protection plan" means the first approved plan or any subsequent approved plan update. \NOTE: Applies to every municipality affected by land use planning or Part IV type policies.
 Where the official plan and/or zoning by-law status for any particular municipality needs to be changed/updated, then please do so by deleting the entry for that particular municipality by clicking on the red "-" (minus) sign and then re-select the municipality name from the drop down list of municipalities followed by selecting the updated status of the conformity exercise for the official plan and zoning by-law from the drop down list for that particular municipality.
 After doing so, please be sure to add the municipality as your response by clicking on the green plus sign.

-municipality Official Plan Zoning By Law City of London Completed Completed Municipality of Thames Centre Completed Completed Township of St. Clair Completed Completed City of Stratford Completed In Progress/Updates Underway Municipality of Lambton Shores Completed In Progress/Updates Underway Municipality of Middlesex Centre Completed In Progress/Updates Underway Essex, County of Completed Not Applicable Lambton, County of Completed Not Applicable Middlesex, County of Completed Not Applicable Town of Plympton-Wyoming Completed Not Started Municipality of Chatham-Kent In Progress/Updates Underway In Progress/Updates Underway Town of Lakeshore In Progress/Updates Underway In Progress/Updates Underway Town of St. Marys In Progress/Updates Underway In Progress/Updates Underway Oxford, County of In Progress/Updates Underway Not Applicable Perth, County of In Progress/Updates Underway Not Applicable Municipality of Learnington In Progress/Updates Underway Not Started City of Woodstock Not Applicable In Progress/Updates Underway Town of Ingersoll Not Applicable In Progress/Updates Underway Township of East Zorra-Tavistock Not Applicable In Progress/Updates Underway Township of Norwich Not Applicable In Progress/Updates Underway Township of South-West Oxford Not Applicable In Progress/Updates Underway
+Municipality Official Plan Zoning By Law Municipality of Thames Centre Completed Completed, but Under appeal City of Sarnia Completed In Progress/Updates Underway City of Stratford Completed In Progress/Updates Underway Municipality of Lambton Shores Completed In Progress/Updates Underway Municipality of Middlesex Centre Completed In Progress/Updates Underway Oxford, County of Completed In Progress/Updates Underway Village of Point Edward Completed In Progress/Updates Underway Essex, County of Completed Not Applicable Lambton, County of Completed Not Applicable Middlesex, County of Completed Not Applicable Town of Plympton-Wyoming Completed Not Started Municipality of Chatham-Kent In Progress/Updates Underway In Progress/Updates Underway Town of Lakeshore In Progress/Updates Underway In Progress/Updates Underway Town of St. Marys In Progress/Updates Underway In Progress/Updates Underway Township of St. Clair In Progress/Updates Underway In Progress/Updates Underway Perth, County of In Progress/Updates Underway Not Applicable Municipality of Learnington In Progress/Updates Underway Not Started City of Woodstock Not Applicable In Progress/Updates Underway Town of Ingersoll Not Applicable In Progress/Updates Underway Township of East Zorra-Tavistock Not Applicable In Progress/Updates Underway